Learning Disabilities and Disorders

 Science has made great strides in understanding the inner workings of the brain, and one important discovery that brings new hope for learning disabilities and disorders is called neuroplasticity.
 Neuroplasticity refers to the brain's natural, lifelong ability to change.

 Throughout life, the brain is able to form new connections and generate new brain cells in response to experience and learning.
 This knowledge has led to groundbreaking new treatments for learning disabilities that take advantage of the brain's ability to change.
 Innovative programs, such as the Arrowsmith program, use strategic brain exercises to identify and strengthen weak cognitive areas.
 For example, for children who have difficulty distinguishing between different sounds in a word, there are new computer-based learning programs that slow down the sounds so that children can understand them and gradually increase their speed of comprehension.

 These discoveries about neuroplasticity provide hope to all students with learning disorders, and further research may lead to additional new treatments that target the actual causes of learning disabilities, rather than simply offering coping strategies to compensate for weaknesses.

+Since diagnosing a learning disability isn’t always easy, don’t assume you know what your child’s problem is, even if the symptoms seem clear.
+It's important to have your child tested and evaluated by a qualified professional.
 That said, you should trust your instincts.
 If you think something is wrong, listen to your gut.
 If you feel that a teacher or doctor is minimizing your concerns, seek a second opinion.
 Don't let anyone tell you to “wait and see” or “don't worry about it” if you see your child struggling.
 Regardless of whether or not your child's problems are due to a learning disability, intervention is needed.
 You can't go wrong by looking into the issue and taking action.

+Keep in mind that finding someone who can help may take some time and effort.
+Even experts mix up learning disabilities with ADHD and other behavioral problems sometimes.
+You may have to look around a bit or try more than one professional.
 In the meantime, try to be patient, and remember that you won't always get clear answers.
 Try not to get too caught up in trying to determine the label for your child's disorder.
 Leave that to the professionals.
-Focus instead on steps you can take to support your child and address his or her symptoms in practical ways.
+Focus instead on steps you can take to support your child and address their symptoms in practical ways.

 Types of specialists who may be able to test for and diagnose learning disabilities include:

 A professional learning disorders specialist might refer to the importance of “integration” to learning.
 Integration refers to the understanding of information that has been delivered to the brain, and it includes three steps:

 Each of the three steps is important and your child may have a weakness in one area or another that causes learning difficulty.
 For example, in math, sequencing (the ability to put things in order) is important for learning to count or do multiplication (as well as learn the alphabet or the months of the year).
 Similarly, abstraction and organization are important parts of numerous educational skills and abilities.
 If a certain brain activity isn't happening correctly, it will create a roadblock to learning.